joba-1/Joba_ESmart3/examples/Monitor_ESmart3/Readme.md

+# Monitor for eSmart3 MPPT solar charger

-# ESP32 Arduino Firmware to Monitor eSmart-40A and send Status to Influx DB with the Joba_ESmart3 Library
+ESP32 Arduino firmware to monitor eSmart3 chargers and send status to an Influx db with the Joba_ESmart3 library.

-Work in Progress: post to influx not working yet (hangs after first insert)
+Switching load on and off is also possible.

+Running the monitor on an ESP8266 might work but is not tested.

 # Installation
 There are many options to compile and install an ESP32 Arduino firmware.
 I use this one on linux: